Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 Workato

-Workato uses "recipes" to link diverse applications and automate tasks.
+Workato uses automation "recipes" to link diverse applications and automate tasks.
 A recipe starts with a trigger, such as a new lead, and follows with actions like updating a CRM or sending a Slack message.
-Business users and IT staff have access to connectors for over a thousand data sources, from SaaS apps to on-prem systems.

 The built-in error handling keeps jobs reliable, with automatic retries when something fails.
-Recipes are also features designed for collaboration, since non-technical staff can follow the logic easily, while technical staff can extend it with the SDK.
+Recipes are also features designed for collaboration, since your non-technical staff can follow the logic easily, while technical staff can extend it with the SDK.

 Activepieces

-Activepieces currently offers 425 integrations, called "pieces."
+Activepieces currently offers 559 integrations, called "pieces."
 The number keeps climbing since new ones are added by both the team and the community. activepieces integrations

 These pieces cover:

-The platform is a single platform that connects these tools without extra layers or heavy setup.
+It connects these tools without extra layers or heavy setup.
 You can build a lot of flows in minutes since you have access to a wide range of pre-built connectors.

 AI is built directly into the design, so connecting language models or building intelligent workflows feels natural.
 Developers who need something unique can extend the system with custom pieces, and the open ecosystem supports third-party integrations that go beyond the official catalog.

-With the count already at 425 and still expanding, Activepieces continues to grow into one of the most complete options for both simple and advanced automation.
+With the count already at 559 and still expanding, Activepieces continues to grow into one of the most complete options for both simple and advanced automation.

-API Management and Governance
+API Management and Enterprise-Grade Security

 Boomi